 Hotel transfers are quite reasonable and comparative with local taxis.
 They always had the correct sized car seat and bottles of water.
 They even had a DVD player that helped get our wriggly toddler into her seat.

 There is plenty to do in Lisbon with kids both indoor and outdoor, making it a great city break all year around.
 Here are a few of the best things to do in Lisbon with kids.

-If you have read any of my blogs previously, you will know I am sceptical of any attractions involving animals or sea life.
+If you have read any of my blogs previously, you will know I am skeptical of any attractions involving animals or sea life.
 Oceanario is the largest aquarium in Europe.
 What I really loved about it is there are no oversized mammals that shouldn’t be trapped in a tank.
 There is one central tank which is just massive!
 There is plenty of room for all of the species to move around.
 The imitation of the natural environment was more than impressive.

 It’s best to buy tickets online before arriving.
 They accept e-tickets which is handy.
 Under 3 years old is free of charge.
 We spent most of the morning at Oceanario, there are plenty of other things to do nearby, we really loved the onsite gardens and green area outside the cafe.

 The cable car ride runs along the edge of the Tagus River and is just outside the aquarium.
 The views along the way of the pretty Vasco da Gama Bridge in the distance are stunning.
 The 3/4 of a mile journey takes around eight minutes, allowing plenty of time to take in the scenery and snap pretty photos.
 This was one of our favourite things to do in Lisbon with children.

 Route 28 tram